 Support GACE Today

 Palo Alto University is actively seeking donations and other forms of support to carry out this important work.
-The importance of strengthening mental health abroad by enabling citizens of other countries to help others in a culturally appropriate context is part of the foundations of GACE.
+Strengthening mental health approaches and services abroad by equipping practitioners in other countries to help others in a culturally appropriate context is part of the foundations of GACE.
 Philanthropic support is vital to expanding this important GACE work.
-Learn more about how you can support GACE today.
+Learn more about how to support GACE today.

 Palo Alto University